 Note: A two-year transfer degree does not guarantee a bachelor's degree completion within two years.
 Course prerequisites, course sequencing, and upper-division requirements must also be met.
-The waiver of degree requirements for transfer students with Associate degrees other than the Associate of Arts (AA) will be determined on a case-by-case basis.
+The waiver of degree requirements for transfer students with associate degrees other than the Associate of Arts (AA) or Associate of Science (AS) will be determined on a case-by-case basis.